thomasnielsen00/Finco-server/README.md

-# Server for Finco's investement application
+# Server for Finco's Investment Application

-## Project description
+## Project Description

 This server has been developed as a part of our bachelor thesis in Digital Business Development at NTNU.
-The server offers a varaity of API-endpoints and i connected to our database.
-For more information about the functionality, please check out our client side.
+The server offers a variety of API endpoints and is connected to our database.
+For more information about the functionality, please check out our client-side.

-## Setup database connections
+## Setup Database Connections

-### Create your own database
+### Create Your Own Database Connection

-You need to create one .env file that will contain the database connection details to your database.
-This file should not be uploaded to your git repository, and have therefore been added to `.gitignore`.
+You need to create an .env file that contains the database connection details to your database.
+This file should not be uploaded to your git repository and has therefore been added to `.gitignore`.
 We have used Clever Cloud as our provider.
-Please set up your database to match the ER-diagram given in our thesis, and provide the following environment variables in a .env file in the root file:
+Please set up your database to match the ER-diagram given in our thesis and provide the following environment variables in a .env file in the root folder:

 `/.env`: